CHI Health Immanuel Medical Center Residency

 - Drug information

-The program offers participants the opportunity and stimulus to develop, to the highest degree obtainable, his/her professional expertise as a practitioner.
-Graduates of this program will be highly qualified to practice as pharmacist clinicians in patient care positions, adjunct faculty positions or for PGY2 training in their area of choice.
+The pharmacy residency at Immanuel offers participants the opportunity and stimulus to develop, to the highest degree obtainable, his/her professional expertise as a practitioner, including:

 - Provision of drug information related to patient care and prospective therapeutic drug monitoring to ensure provision of safe, efficacious and cost-effective pharmacotherapy to patients.